-Marijuana Licensee means a person who holds a business license issued by the city to engage in a marijuana business in accordance with this chapter.
+17.04.741.050 Marijuana Licensee means a person who holds a business license issued by the city to engage in a marijuana business in accordance with this chapter.

-Licensee representative means an owner, director, officer, manager, employee, agent or other representative of a licensee, to the extent that the person acts in a representative capacity.
+17.04.637 Licensee representative means an owner, director, officer, manager, employee, agent or other representative of a licensee, to the extent that the person acts in a representative capacity.

-Marijuana means the plant Cannabis family Cannabaceae, any part of the plant Cannabis family Cannabaceae and the seeds of the plant Cannabis family Cannabaceae.
+17.04.741.010 Marijuana means the plant Cannabis family Cannabaceae, any part of the plant Cannabis family Cannabaceae and the seeds of the plant Cannabis family Cannabaceae.
 "Marijuana" does not include industrial hemp, as defined in state law.

-Marijuana business means (1) any business licensed by the Oregon Liquor Control Commission or Oregon Health Authority to engage in a business of a laboratory or producing, processing, wholesaling, retailing marijuana or marijuana items.
+17.04.741.020 Marijuana business means (1) any business licensed by the Oregon Liquor Control Commission to engage in the business of producing, processing, wholesaling, or selling marijuana or marijuana items, or (2) any business registered with the Oregon Health Authority for the growing, processing, or dispensing of marijuana or marijuana items.

-Marijuana items means marijuana, cannabinoid products, cannabinoid concentrates and cannabinoid extracts.
+17.04.741.030 Marijuana items means marijuana, cannabinoid products, cannabinoid concentrates and cannabinoid extracts.

-Marijuana processor (processing) means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to process marijuana.
+17.04.741.060 Marijuana processor (processing) means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to process marijuana.
 This includes the manufacture of concentrates, extracts, edibles and or topicals.

-Marijuana producer (production) means an entity licensed by the Oregon Liquor Control Commission or the Oregon Health Authority to manufacture, plant, cultivate, grow or harvest marijuana.
+17.04.741.070 Marijuana producer (production) means an entity licensed by the Oregon Liquor Control Commission or the Oregon Health Authority to manufacture, plant, cultivate, grow or harvest marijuana.
 This is the only license able to cultivate marijuana.

-Marijuana laboratory (labotories) means an entity which tests or researches marijuana products for THC levels, pesticides, mold, etc. pursuant to applicable Oregon Administrative Rules.
+17.04.741.040 Marijuana laboratory (laboratories) means an entity which tests or researches marijuana products for THC levels, pesticides, mold, etc. pursuant to applicable Oregon Administrative Rules.

-Marijuana retailer means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to sell marijuana items to a consumer in this state.
+17.04.741.080 Marijuana retailer means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to sell marijuana items to a consumer in this state.

-Marijuana wholesaler means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to purchase items in this state for resale to a person other than a consumer.
+17.04.741.090 Marijuana wholesaler means an entity licensed by the Oregon Liquor Control Commission or Oregon Health Authority to purchase items in this state for resale to a person other than a consumer.
 This means an entity that buys and sells at wholesale.

-Medical Marijuana dispensary means an entity registered with the Oregon Liquor Control Commission or Oregon Health Authority to transfer marijuana.
+17.04.742 Medical Marijuana dispensary means an entity registered with the Oregon Liquor Control Commission or Oregon Health Authority to transfer marijuana.